Florian Zeller, French writer conquering global stage and screen - RFI

 "It wasn't easy to get the producers to believe this was the kind of play people would want to see," Hampton told AFP.

-"Even then, I think they took the theatre for only eight weeks... and what happened was that it was so sold-out that they had to take another run," said Hampton.
-"It was a run-away success."
+"Even then, I think they took the theatre for only eight weeks... and what happened was that it was so sold out that they had to take another run," Hampton said.
+"It was a runaway success."

 The play was inspired by Zeller's own grandmother, with whom he was very close, and who began suffering dementia when he was 15.

-It has led to a trilogy, with "The Mother", which starred Isabelle Huppert on Broadway, and "The Son", which is also being turned into a film this summer starring Hugh Jackman and Laura Dern.

-"I think he is very important playwright," said Hampton.
+"I think he is a very important playwright," Hampton said.
 "His work connects directly with audiences in a very powerful way."

 © 2021 AFP